Catch delivery failure before schedules break.

 Program Management

-Run multiple related projects as one program from the Projects tab.
-Cross-project dependencies, team allocation matrix with percent-of-capacity inputs (independent percents per unit, with a computed “= X pts/hrs” readout that updates live when capacity changes), and inline what-if mutations (add headcount, move scope, shift dates) with per-step × Revert and plain-language explanations.
+Run multiple related projects as one program from the Projects tab: a read-only portfolio table (health, forecast, slack, utilization, alerts per project), cross-project dependencies, and a team allocation matrix showing each member's percent-of-capacity per project with a computed “= X pts/hrs” readout.
 Switch the header to "Program view" and every tab unions data across projects.
 Critical Chain shows the resource-constrained delivery path across the program.
+To model program-level what-if changes, use the What-If tab's All Projects view.

 Monitor